 Manager of Children & Adolescent Programs

 Robin is a Licensed Professional Counselor who dedicates her time working with the children of Northeast Georgia.
 She specializes in working with children in recovery from trauma, and helps those who struggle with anxiety and divorce.
 Robin graduated from Brenau University with a Masters Degree in Clinical Counseling.
 She is nationally certified in Trauma Focused Cognitive Behavioral Therapy.
 She is passionate about working with children, teens and their families.
 Play therapy, art therapy, and solution focused therapy helps Robin engage children, teens and their families.
 These evidence based practices help Robin empower families to identify problems and find solutions.
+Accepts Medicaid for children.

 Marty Wilson CAC

 Chaplain, Habersham County Detention Center; educator and counselor within Habersham County Detention Center training in the healing of women with trauma issues; liaison to aid in interconnections with supportive agencies along with the Director and Co-director.

 Linda Diamond has worked in ministry over 25 years as an office administrator in both New York and Georgia for pastors, evangelists, as well as in a recovery center for women.